elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Storageclass installation is not longer part of the bootstrap step.
   If you have the nfs-provisioner or the local-pv-provisioner installed, they will be left untouched when upgrading.
   You are responsible for managing them and/or removing them, and any unsused storageClasses.
+- InfluxDB is deprecated and Thanos is now enabled by default.
+   - With the removal of InfluxDB, the backups and buckets can eventually be removed.
+- Running without object storage is no longer supported since it is required for Thanos.
+   - The dev flavor is now updated to use s3 by default

 ### Updated
  - Upgraded nginx-ingress helm chart to `v4.0.17`, which upgrade nginx-ingress to `v1.1.1`.